dpmaurer/flu_ab_escape/README.md

 Raw sequencing data from the imprinted antibody selections and fitness selections of USSR77, SN89, and SI06 viral libraries can be downloaded from BioProject PRJNA1056469.

+Raw sequencing data from the pan-H1 influenza antibody escape and fitness selections of the SYD21 viral library can be downloaded from BioProject PRJNA1130551.
+No antibody controls for the escape selections from pan-H1 influenza antibodies against USSR77, SN89, and SI06 can be found in BioProject PRJNA1056469.

 # Directories:

 ## library_designs